oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 for signature verification using reasonable and appropriate means for the given key-distribution method.

+## Forwarding Credentials

+When Holder Binding is not enforced, any entity in possession of a Combined Format for Presentation can forward the contents to third parties.
+When doing so, that entity may remove Disclosures such that the receiver learns only a subset of the claims contained in the original Combined Format for Presentation.

+For example, a device manufacturer might produce an SD-JWT containing information about upstream and downstream supply chain contributors.
+Each supply chain party can verify only the claims that were selectively disclosed to them by an upstream party, and they can choose to further reduce the disclosed claims when presenting to a downstream party.

+In some scenarios this behavior could be desirable, but if it is not, Issuers need to support and Verifiers need to enforce Holder Binding.

 # Privacy Considerations {#privacy_considerations}

 The privacy principles of [@ISO.29100] should be adhered to.